 PEN/Hemingway Award for Debut Fiction

-The PEN/Hemingway Award is given for a novel or book of short stories by an American author who has not previously published a full-length book of fiction.
+The PEN/ HEMINGWAY AWARD is for a novel or book of short stories by an American author who has not previously published a full-length book of fiction.

 In addition to $25,000, the winner also receives a one-week residency and $5,000 honorarium from the Distinguished Visiting Writers Series at the University of Idaho’s MFA Creative Writing Program.
 All competition honorees receive Residency Fellowships at the Ucross Foundation in Wyoming, a retreat for artists and writers.

-The award is funded by the Hemingway Family, the Hemingway Society, and PEN New England.
+The award is funded by the Hemingway Family, the Hemingway Foundation, and PEN New England.
 Major support is also provided by Mary & Kurt Cerulli.

 A 40-Year legacy